ronentk/ronentk.github.io/_pages/about.md

 ---
 I'm a PhD student in the [Hyadata Science Lab](http://www.hyadatalab.com/) in the Hebrew University of Jerusalem, under the supervision of Dafna Shahaf.

-I'm interested in the integration of data-driven and symbolic reasoning approaches towards novel natural language understanding and information retrieval algorithms, primarily through graph-based representation and learning methods.
+Exploring the borderlands of human and artificial intelligence research, and how we can better bridge between them.

-Human cognition has always been fascinating to me, and I'm intrigued by the prospect of natural intelligence inspired AI, and vice versa.
-Currently, I'm researching methods for incorporating "mental simulation" capabilities into natural language understanding algorithms.
+In particular, I'm currently interested in embodied cognition and its implications for building language understanding and higher level cognition into AI systems.

 My B.Sc and M.Sc were also at Hebrew University, in computer engineering and computer science, respectively.
 My M.Sc thesis was on applications of hierarchical tensor decompostions towards principled neural network design, under the supervision of Amnon Shashua.